vaughanknouse/Social-Network-API/README.md

    git clone https://github.com/vaughanknouse/Social-Network-API.git
    ```

+2. **Install Node.js**: Ensure that the current version of Node.js is installed on your machine.

-2. **Navigate to the Project Directory**:
+3. **Navigate to the Project Directory**:

    ```bash
     cd Social-Network-API
    ```

-3. **Install Dependencies**:
+4. **Install Dependencies**:

    ```bash
    npm install
    ```

-4. **Install MongoDB**: Ensure that MongoDB is installed on your machine to initialize the database.
-If MongoDB is not yet installed, refer to the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb).
+5. **Install MongoDB**: Ensure that MongoDB is installed on your machine to initialize the database.
+If not, refer to the [MongoDB installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb).
-5. **Install Insomnia**: Ensure that Insomnia or a similar API client for route testing is also installed on your machine.
+6. **Install Insomnia**: Ensure that Insomnia or a similar API client for route testing is also installed on your machine.
 If not yet installed, download Insomnia from the [Insomnia download page](https://insomnia.rest/download).

 ## Usage